jenpetsmit/tk_wiki/wiki.md

 Cache space is where .sra and .sralite formatted files are stored on your computer to facilitate the work done by other Toolkit tools.
 In Toolkit’s cache spaces, two types of work happen:

-Format conversion occurs in the _process-local_ cache space
+  * Format conversion occurs in the _process-local_ cache space

-Persistent storage occurs in the _user-repository_ cache space
+  * Persistent storage occurs in the _user-repository_ cache space

 ***process-local***

 Process-local is where files that are needed to help convert formats will be stored.
-These files are temporary and exist to help transform data from one format to another, for example .sra or .sralite format to another format like FASTQ.
+These files are temporary and exist to help transform data from one format to another, for example from .sra or .sralite format to another format like FASTQ.
 When the conversion is finished, the temporary files are automatically deleted.

 ***user-repository***